Calera Divorce Lawyers & Divorce Attorneys

 Our Calera divorce lawyer currently offers a flat fee for uncontested divorces in Shelby County, Alabama.
 Whether you need a contested or uncontested divorce, we can help.

-- $290 for an uncontested divorce without minor children
+- $390 for a simple uncontested divorce without minor children

-- $390 for an uncontested divorce with minor children
+- $490 for a simple uncontested divorce with minor children

 To get a quick divorce in Calera, both spouses must be in complete agreement about all marital issues such as custody, child support, and property division.
 To get started with an uncontested divorce in Calera, you can fill out a questionnaire on our website by clicking on the link to the right of page, or call us to email or mail you one.

 You usually do not have to meet our Calera divorce attorney in person and there are hardly ever any hearings in an uncontested divorce since an agreement has already been reached.
 If you want to speak with our Calera divorce lawyer then they can usually speak with you the same day you call or if you want to meet in person then we will be happy to set up an appointment in our Alabaster office.